Veteran south actor Sarath Babu no more; leaders, stars condole his demise | Entertainment

 The noted actor was admitted to the hospital on April 20 in critical condition with multi-organ failure because of multiple myeloma.
 He was under the care of a multidisciplinary team and succumbed to his illness in spite of the best resuscitative measures, it said in a release.

 Sarath Babu's career got a boost early on with the film 'Idi Katha Kadu' in Telugu directed by veteran director K Balachandar.
-The film also features superstars Kamal Haasan and Chiranjeevi.
+The film also featured superstars Kamal Haasan and Chiranjeevi.

 Some of Sarath Babu's memorable films in Telugu include Bharathiraja's 'Seethakoka Chilaka' in the early 1980s and K Viswanath's 'Sagara Sangamam', 'Swathi Muthyam' and 'Apathbandhavudu'.